 - Ingesting high concentrations of silver is undesirable for human beings and can result in a condition called argyria, a blue-gray discoloration of the skin.
 For this reason, most producers of silver protein products containing high silver concentrations (over 100 ppm) will recommend that their products not be taken for more than ten consecutive days.
 This is to help reduce the possibility of getting argyria from using these products.

 There are additional problems associated with silver protein as well:

 - Unhealthy bacteria have been found in silver protein products.

-- Products made with casein may cause alergic reactions in individuals who are allergic to milk.
-The presence of casein can cause anaphylaxis, a life threatening reaction, in susceptible individuals.
+- Products made with casein may cause allergic reactions in individuals who are allergic to milk.
+The presence of casein can cause anaphylaxis, a life-threatening reaction, in susceptible individuals.